shubham-ch/museum/README.md

 ## Set Up

-First install the dependencies in the museum directory by:
+First install the dependencies in the museum directory by

 ### `npm install`